pererossello/ull_assignment_template/readme.md

 [Original GitHub Repo](https://github.com/granttremblay/Nature_Letter_LaTeX_template/blob/master/natureprintstyle.cls)

 ## Usage
-1. Download the template files.
+1. Download the `latex_folder` folder
+2. Open it with your local TeX editor or on Overleaf
-2. Add your content in the appropriate sections.
+3. Add your content in the appropriate sections.
-3. Compile your LaTeX document.
+4. Compile your LaTeX document.

 ## Customization
-Feel free to customize the .cls file at your will.
+Feel free to customize the `.cls` file at your will.

 ## Comment